vanillaSlice/the-mono/learning/development/the-pragmatic-programmer/README.md

   * It's unlikely to be a system fault, it's likely your application code
   * Don't assume you've fixed it, prove it
 * Learn a text manipulation language

+## Chapter Four: Pragmatic Paranoia

+* You can't write perfect software
+* Design with contracts, functions the have pre- and post-conditions
+* Crash early, a dead program does less damage than a crippled one
+* Use assertions to prevent the impossible, and leave them switched on in production!
+* Finish what you start, release resources, avoid tight coupling
+* Whatever allocates a resource should reallocate it i.e. free it up
+* Act locally
+* Take small steps, always
+* Avoid fortune-telling